ibm-messaging/mq-docker/README.md

 ## Installed components

 This image includes the core MQ server, Java, language packs, and GSKit.
 Other features (except the client) are not currently supported running in Docker.
 See the [MQ documentation](http://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ins.doc/q008350_.htm) for details of which RPMs to choose.

+## MQ Developer Defaults

+This image includes the MQ Devloper defaults scripts which are automatically ran during Queue Manager startup.
+This configures your Queue Manager with a set of default objects that you can use to quickly get started developing with IBM MQ.
+If you do not want the default objects to be created you can set the `MQ_DEV` environment variable to `false`.

+#### Users
+**Userid:**   admin
+**Groups:**   mqm
+**Password:** admin

+**Userid:**   app
+**Groups:**   mqclient
+**Password:**

+#### Queues
+* DEV.QUEUE.1
+* DEV.QUEUE.2
+* DEV.QUEUE.3
+* DEV.DEAD.LETTER.QUEUE - Set as the Queue Manager's Dead Letter Queue.

+#### Channels
+* DEV.ADMIN.SVRCONN - Set to only allow the `admin` user to connect into it and a Userid + Password must be supplied.
+* DEV.APP.SVRCONN - Does not allow Administrator users to connect.

+#### Listener
+* DEV.LISTENER.TCP - Listening on Port 1414.

+#### Topic
+DEV.BASE.TOPIC - With a topic string of `dev/`.

+#### Authentication information
+* DEV.AUTHINFO - Set to use OS as the user repository and adopt supplied users for authorization checks

+#### Authority records
+* Users in `mqclient` group have been given access connect to all Queues and topics starting with `DEV.**` and have `put` `get` `pub` and `sub` permissions.

+## Customizing MQ Developer Defaults

+The MQ Developer Defaults supports some customization options, these are all controlled using environment variables:

+* **MQ_DEV** - Set this to `false` to stop the Default objects being created.
+* **MQ_ADMIN_PASSWORD** - Changes the password of the `admin` user
+* **MQ_APP_PASSWORD** - Changes the password of the app user.
+If set, this will cause the `DEV.APP.SVRCONN` channel to become secured and only allow connections that supply a valid userid and password.
+* **MQ_TLS_KEYSTORE** - Allows you to supply the location of a PKCS#12 keystore containing a single certificate which you want to use in both the web console and the queue manager.
+Requires `MQ_TLS_PASSPHRASE`.
+When enabled the channels created will be secured using the `TLS_RSA_WITH_AES_256_GCM_SHA384` CipherSpec. *Note*: you will need to make the keystore available inside your container, this can be done by mounting a volume to your container.
+* **MQ_TLS_PASSPHRASE** - Passphrase for the keystore referenced in `MQ_TLS_KEYSTORE`.

+## Web Console

+By default the image will start the IBM MQ Web Console that allows you to administer your Queue Manager running on your container.
+When the web console has been started, you can access it by opening a web browser and navigating to https://<Container IP>:9443/ibmmq/console.
+Where <Container IP> is replaced by the IP address of your running container.

+When you navigate to this page you may be presented by a security exception warning.
+This happens because by default the web console creates a self-signed certificate to use for the HTTPS operations.
+This certificate is not trusted by your browser and has an incorrect distinguished name.

+If you chose to accept the security warning, you will be presented with the login menu for the IBM MQ Web Console.
+The default login for the console is:

+* **User:** admin
+* **Password:** admin

+If you wish to change the password for the admin user, this can be done using the `MQ_ADMIN_PASSWORD` environment variable.
+If you supply a PKCS#12 keystore using the `MQ_TLS_KEYSTORE` environment variable, then the web console will be configured to use the certificate inside the keystore for HTTPS operations.

+If you do not wish the web console to run, you can disable it by setting the environment variable `MQ_DISABLE_WEB_CONSOLE` to `true`.

+## List of all Environment variables supported by this image

+* **LICENSE** - Set this to `accept` to agree to the MQ Advanced for Developers license.
+If you wish to see the license you can set this to `view`.
+* **LANG** - Set this to the language you would like the license to be printed in.
+* **MQ_QMGR_NAME** - Set this to the name you want your Queue Manager to be created with.
+* **MQ_QMGR_CMDLEVEL** - Set this to the `CMDLEVEL` you wish your Queue Manager to be started with.
+* **MQ_DEV** - Set this to `false` to stop the Default objects being created.
+* **MQ_ADMIN_PASSWORD** - Changes the password of the `admin` user
+* **MQ_APP_PASSWORD** - Changes the password of the app user.
+If set, this will cause the `DEV.APP.SVRCONN` channel to become secured and only allow connections that supply a valid userid and password.
+* **MQ_TLS_KEYSTORE** - Allows you to supply the location of a PKCS#12 keystore containing a single certificate which you want to use in both the web console and the queue manager.
+Requires `MQ_TLS_PASSPHRASE`.
+When enabled the channels created will be secured using the `TLS_RSA_WITH_AES_256_GCM_SHA384` CipherSpec. *Note*: you will need to make the keystore available inside your container, this can be done by mounting a volume to your container.
+* **MQ_TLS_PASSPHRASE** - Passphrase for the keystore referenced in `MQ_TLS_KEYSTORE`.
+* **MQ_DISABLE_WEB_CONSOLE** - Set this to `true` if you want to disable the Web Console from being started.

 # Troubleshooting